SuBoll/SZl-identifier/odd-SZl-4v12e-identifier/README.md

 > This is typically a benign PNG color-profile warning and does not affect saving
 > or displaying the figure.

-> Note: since inline LaTeX math is not fully supported in GitHub README files,
-> some set braces may not appear correctly; please interpret them from the
-> surrounding context.
 ---

 ## 0. Recommended layout